 - Making Clinton Street, south of Delancey Street, safer for pedestrians and cyclists by stopping vehicular access to the Williamsburg Bridge.

-The Brooklyn side of the bridges also lack safe bike path connections.
+The Brooklyn side of the bridges also lacks safe bike path connections.
 Necessary improvements include:

 - Connecting the Brooklyn Bridge to protected bike lanes that head north to Williamsburg.